 The Women’s Room by Marilyn French (1977)

 It’s hard for me to talk about this book without a great deal of emotion.
-I LOVE this book and personally think it should be required reading for every person, especially all boys.
+I LOVE this book and personally think it should be required reading for everyone.

 The Women’s Room is the debut novel by American feminist author Marilyn French, published in 1977.
-It launched French as a major participant in the feminist movement and while French states it is not autobiographical, the book reflects many autobiographical elements.
+It launched French as a major participant in the feminist movement and while French has stated it is not autobiographical, the book reflects many autobiographical elements.

 It has been described as one of the most influential novels of the modern feminist movement.
-Its instant popularity brought criticism from some well-known feminists that it was too pessimistic about women’s lives and anti-men.
+Its instant popularity, however, brought criticism from some well-known feminists that it was too pessimistic about women’s lives and was anti-men.